 For a few years oenophiles in the know have looked to the green slopes of England for some of the most exciting modern wines available.
 Worth £274m, English wine is booming; there are now over 500 vineyards operating in Britain, and in 2018 the UK industry enjoyed its largest harvest on record, equivalent to £15.6m bottles.

 And it’s not just natives who are buying up the fine wine created by their neighbours down the road; English wine exports are also thriving, with the United States loving our sparkling wine in particular.

-To understand why English wine is going from strength to strength, and for advice on the best bottles to add to our cellars this English Wine Week (20-28 June), we spoke to Hedonism Wine’s general manager Julien Le Doaré for his expert take.
+To understand why English wine is going from strength to strength, and for advice on the best bottles to add to our cellars, we spoke to Hedonism Wine’s general manager Julien Le Doaré for his expert take.

 Why should we get excited about English wine?